cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 •	The team could have benefited from meeting in person more often.
 •	The team struggled to produce initially due to a learning curve.
 •	Peter Cowsar:
-&nbsp;&nbsp;(WHAT WENT WELL) I got the database to a functional stage that could be used to test and create the application.
+&nbsp;&nbsp; I got the database to a functional stage that could be used to test and create the application.
-&nbsp;&nbsp;(WHAT DID NOT) I could have helped start the process of joining the database with the other application components.
+&nbsp;&nbsp; I could have helped initiate the process of joining the database with the other application components.

 _WHAT MIGHT BE IMPEDING US FROM PERFORMING BETTER_
 •	The team's various schedules are not very compatible.
 Multiple meet ups are necessary to meet with every group member.